Wallace rubbed his temples, his eyes closed. He was waiting for Tammy to come back with her specialty to reduce his headache and end the hungover.

 “No, don’t try those with me.
 I appreciate your help but it doesn’t mean I could just forget it.”

 Jiro was able to detect the determination on Wallace’s face so he agreed.
 They parted ways afterward.
-And they didn’t forget to exchange numbers either – just in case.
+And they didn’t forget to exchange numbers either–just in case.

 Wallace hung the coat up to the far right of his closet.
 It had been there for a while.
 He had no idea why he had worn it yesterday.
 And again today after he’d gone home for a shower after he left Tammy’s place.
 Perhaps he couldn’t let go yet.
 Not quite.

 Yes, he was able to go home again.
 It happened the same day he found out his software had been stolen.
 But he did not bring up the conflict he still had with his mother regarding Angela.
-He’d been drowning himself in an effort to expose Sylvie that he no longer feel like he had to prove a point.
+He’d been drowning himself in an effort to expose Sylvie that he no longer felt like he had to prove a point.
 Now that he looked back to those days, he realized that was too typical and minimal to what he was feeling now.
 The injustice, clichéd feeling was nowhere near the torn feeling that existed inside him currently.
 If he had to choose, maybe he rather dealt with persuading his mother to accept Angela, not persuading himself to shove his guilt aside and move on.

 “Get a grip, Wallace Huo,” He scolded himself.